 'Divide' includes new singles 'Shape Of You' and 'Castle On The Hill'

 It’s been three years since Ed Sheeran‘s last album ‘x’ (‘Multiply’) was released.
-Sheeran’s new album ‘÷’ (‘Divide’) isn’t far off, with the Framlingham man releasing two record-breaking singles at the start of the year and heavily rumoured to play a headline slot at Glastonbury Festival in June.
-Here’s what we know about the album to date – we’ll update this page as we learn more.
+Sheeran’s new album ‘÷’ (‘Divide’) isn’t far off.
+The Framlingham man released two record-breaking singles at the start of the year, another one in mid-February, and has also been heavily rumoured to play a headline slot at Glastonbury Festival in June following his tour of Europe and South America.
+Here’s what we know about the album and forthcoming tour to date – we’ll update this page as we learn more.

 When is Ed Sheeran’s new album released?

-Yep – it’s just under two months until ‘÷’ is released.
+Yep – just a few weeks until ‘÷’ is released.